 Kate Malleson is currently Senior Academic Lead for Equality, Diversity and Inclusion at Queen Mary.

 - MA by Research in Law - Research methods

-- The Politics of Judicial independence in the UK’s Changing Constitution (with Robert Hazell, Patrick O’Brien and Graham Gee) (2015) Cambridge University Press
+- The Politics of Judicial Independence in the UK’s Changing Constitution (with Gee, O’Brien and Hazell) (2015), Cambridge University Press.

 - ‘Promoting Judicial independence in the international Courts: Lessons from the Caribbean’ International and Comparative Law Quarterly Volume 58, Issue 3, July 2009, pp. 671-697.